romulobordezani/chuck-norris-facts/README.md

 * Auto-complete in the search box.
 * Pagination, would be nice to add a pagination but I couldn't find any information about it in the API and got out of time.
 * Log rotation system, integrated with some monitoring tool like SPlunk, Kibana + Elastic Search, New Relic etc.
-* PWA Service Worker, to have a better control of caching and allow users to install offline on mobile.
-* Set up an AMP version, to make it even more friendly to Google and it's cached embedded on search pages
 * Github badge with code coverage on README.md